The surgery volumes at Northern Light Eastern Maine Medical Center exceed those required for national accreditation.

 Northern Light Surgical Weight Loss has been accredited by the Unified Metabolic and Bariatric Surgery Accreditation and Quality Initiatives Program (MBSAQIP) of the American College of Surgeons and the American Society for Metabolic and Bariatric Surgery.
 Accredited surgical weight loss programs meet very high program standards, have established track records on patient safety, and consistently deliver quality care.
 In 2005, Northern Light Surgical Weight Loss was the first bariatric program in Maine to receive accreditation and has maintained accreditation since that time.

 Northern Light Eastern Maine Medical Center offers gastric bypass, adjustable gastric banding, and sleeve gastrectomy bariatric surgeries.
 All weight loss surgeries have been laparoscopic (minimally invasive) since 2009.
-In 2008, Eastern Maine was the first hospital in Maine to offer the sleeve gastrectomy, and now performs more sleeves than any other weight loss surgery.
+In 2008, Northern Light Eastern Maine Medical Center was the first hospital in the state to offer the sleeve gastrectomy, and now performs more sleeves than any other weight loss surgery.

 Operative mortality is 0%.
 The standard for safe accredited program is to be less than 0.2%.